brendanwallace/animalpaths/writing/paperoutline.md

 	* this explains why paths tend to touch obstacles

-pR vs pI controls how much trail can form//how minimal the network is. more vs less damped.
+pR vs pI controls how much trail can form//how minimal the network is. more vs less damped. below a threshold, no path forms. then, minimal networks. then, at a certain point, no deviation from direct paths.
+=> can think about laying down path vs path erosion and solve for an amount of length

 shortcutting angle determined by cost ratio. controls angles in the network. cos^-1(cost_path/cost_ground)